It is interesting that these reports make mention of enemy helicopters.

 The fact that the Viet Cong were not known to use helicopters made it a perfect way to explain discreetly when men were seeing something in the sky that shouldn't be there.

-On October 16, 1973, the USAF Chief of Staff, General George S. Brown, gave a press conference in Illinois where he addressed this terminology to some extent when asked about UFOs in Vietnam, saying:
+On October 16, 1973, the USAF Chief of Staff, General George S. Brown, gave a press conference in Illinois where he addressed this terminology to some extent when asked about UFOs in Vietnam.

-After about five months I was sent up north to the DMZ, to a place called Qua Vieaf, perhaps Qua Viet, on the Tacan river.
+After about 5 months I was sent up North to the DMZ, to a place called Qua Vieaf, perhaps Qua Viet, on the Tacan river.

 It was while there that I discovered that there was a tremendous amount of UFO and alien activity in Vietnam.

 It was always reported in official messages as Enemy Helicopters.